 According to ONA president Vicki McKenna, the move is due to severe understaffing at the hospital and a lack of nursing applicants who meet the criteria.

-As a result, the hospital plans to hire applicants and provide them with a five-day training course rather than the 13-week critical care nursing program.
+As a result, the hospital plans to hire applicants and provide them with a 15-day training course rather than the 13-week critical care nursing program.

 "It's grossly inadequate.
 I live in Newmarket.
 This is my hospital.
 If I'm in an accident or become ill or if my family is in an accident or becomes ill, we're going to Southlake, and as a critical care nurse and as a member of the community, I am shocked and terrified that this is Southlake's response to a staffing shortage," the RN said.